strus38/orchestratedRPiCluster/slurmctl/README.md

 $ kubectl get pods -n slurm-ns
 NAME                     READY   STATUS    RESTARTS   AGE slurm-745f46bd9b-26nms   1/1     Running   0          4m28s

-$ kubectl exec slurm-745f46bd9b-26nms -n slurm-ns -- cp /etc/munge/munge.key /clusterfs/munge.key
 ```

-Then, in each rpi, you have to do:
+Then, in each rpi, you have to copy the new munge.key file ... trying to see how to automate that.
 ```
 <pi_node>$ sudo cp /clusterfs/munge.key /etc/munge/munge.key
 ```